Securing PTC Creo files

 Even on trusted employee devices, with the increase in sophistication of malware and Trojans, the risk of data loss has never been higher.

-Securing CAD files leveraging existing investment in Microsoft
+Securing CAD files leveraging your investment in Microsoft

-HALOCAD enables CAD applications to use Microsoft’s Azure Information Protection directly whatever is the CMS in the background.
+- HALOCAD enables CAD applications to use Microsoft’s Azure Information Protection directly whatever is the CMS in the background.
 In this case HALOCAD enables encryption of CAD files including Azure Information Protection label handling and privilege enforcement.
-CAD users will not notice any difference in the handling of CAD files.